awsmug/wp-devops/Readme.md

 - Codeception for unit-testing and user testing.
 - Use of local domains instead of only localhost.
-- Adding mailcatcher.
+- Xdebug autoconfig or input of IP address.
+- Mailcatcher for catching emails from site.
-- Adding deployment scripts.
+- Deployment scripts.